exakat/exakat/docs/Rules.rst

    ?>

-A fatal error is displayed, when an exception is not intercepted in the `__toString() <http://php.net/manual/en/language.oop5.magic.php>`_ function.
+A fatal error is displayed, when an exception is not intercepted in the `'__toString() <http://php.net/manual/en/language.oop5.magic.php>`_ function.

-PHP Fatal error:  Method myString::`__toString() <http://php.net/manual/en/language.oop5.magic.php>`_ must not throw an exception, caught Exception: 'Exception message' in file.php
+PHP Fatal error:  Method myString::`'__toString() <http://php.net/manual/en/language.oop5.magic.php>`_ must not throw an exception, caught Exception: 'Exception message' in file.php

 See also `__toString() <http://php.net/manual/en/language.oop5.magic.php#object.tostring>`_.